SymfonyCasts/symfony7/sfcasts/time-bundle.md

 bin/console debug:autowiring time
 ```

 And... we *can*!
 If we want to use the `ago` format for our date object, this is the typehint we need to use to inject this service in our PHP classes. *But*, since we only want this in our Twig template, there's a better solution.
-The bundles also come with a Twig integration that provides some nice Twig filters and functions.
-We can see that if we run
+This bundle also comes with a Twig integration that provides some nice Twig filters and functions.
+We can see that if we run:

 ```terminal
 bin/console debug:twig